weegrom/polaris-icons/README.md

 # Polaris icons

-The single source of truth for Polaris icons across web, Android, iOS, Sketch…
+Soon to be the single source of truth for Polaris icons across web, Android, iOS, Sketch…

 ⚠️ **This project in development**